Chipmunk

-Chipmunks are small, striped rodents of subtribe Tamiina.
-Chipmunks are found in North America, with the exception of the Siberian chipmunk which is found primarily in Asia.
+Chipmunks are small, striped burrowing squirrels of subtribe Tamiina.
+Chipmunks are found in North America, with the exception of the Siberian chipmunk, which is found primarily in Asia.
+The name "chipmunk" originated in the 19th century, and other names for this group of squirrels include chitmunk, chipmuck, chipping squirrel, and ground squirrel, though the last name can refer to squirrels of other genera.

+Chipmunks are omnivorous animals, and have diets that primarily include seeds, nuts, fruits and buds but may extend to include other plant matter, fungi, insects, small frogs, worms, bird eggs and nestlings.
+Their varied diet allows them to feed on plants such as grains and vegetables grown by humans, which has led them to be considered pests in some areas.
+Many species of chipmunk will commonly carry food items in their cheek pouches back to their burrows to eat or store for winter, and this seed storing behavior contributes to the dispersal and establishment of seedlings and fungi in forests.

 Taxonomy and systematics

 Chipmunks are classified as four genera: Tamias, of which the eastern chipmunk (T. striatus) is the only living member; Eutamias, of which the Siberian chipmunk (E. sibiricus) is the only living member; Nototamias, which consists of three extinct species, and Neotamias, which includes the 23 remaining, mostly western North American, species.
 These classifications were treated as subgenera due to the chipmunks' morphological similarities.
 As a result, most taxonomies over the twentieth century have placed the chipmunks into a single genus.
-Joseph C. Moore reclassified chipmunks to form a subtribe Tamiina in a 1959 study, and this classification has been supported by studies of mitochondrial DNA.
+Joseph C. Moore reclassified chipmunks to form the subtribe Tamiina within the tribe Marmotini in a 1959 study, and this classification of three living genera of chipmunks rather than a single chipmunk genus has been supported by studies of mitochondrial DNA performed from 2000 to 2010.

 The common name originally may have been spelled "chitmunk", from the native Odawa (Ottawa) word jidmoonh, meaning "red squirrel" (cf. Ojibwe ᐊᒋᑕᒨ ajidamoo).
 The earliest form cited in the Oxford English Dictionary is "chipmonk", from 1842.
 Other early forms include "chipmuck" and "chipminck", and in the 1830s they were also referred to as "chip squirrels", probably in reference to the sound they make.
 In the mid-19th century, John James Audubon and his sons included a lithograph of the chipmunk in their Viviparous Quadrupeds of North America, calling it the "chipping squirrel [or] hackee".
 Chipmunks have also been referred to as ground squirrels (although the name "ground squirrel" may refer to other squirrels, such as those of the genus Spermophilus).